 Set the top vent to 100% open and leave it that way throughout the entire cooking process.
 Start with all 3 bottom vents 100% open.
-As the cooker approaches 200°F, begin to partially close all 3 bottom vents to maintain 225-250°F (Photo 11).
-Adjust the bottom vents as needed to maintain this temperature range throughout the cooking process.
+As the cooker approaches 200°F, begin to partially close all 3 bottom vents to maintain 225-250°F. Adjust the bottom vents as needed to maintain this temperature range throughout the cooking process.

-Cook the roast until it reaches 100-110°F internal temperature (Photo 12).
+Cook the roast until it reaches 100-110°F internal temperature.
 Check the temp by inserting an instant-read thermometer into the thickest part of each chunk.
-It only took 65 minutes for this roast to reach 110°F.
+It only took 65 minutes for my roast chunks to reach 110°F.

 Here’s how the temperature and vent settings went during this short cook:

 |Time||Lid Temp||Meat Temp||Vent 1 %||Vent 2 %||Vent 3 %|

 Note that the vent percentages represent the way I set the vents at the time indicated.